ONENESS FEST: RULES & REGULATIONS

 WRISTBANDS: You will be issued a wristband to indicate which ticket you have purchased.
 If you lose this wristband, you will need to pay the cost for an additional ticket.
 NO EXCEPTIONS!
 If your wristband breaks or falls off, bring it to the Check-In station and they can provide you with a replacement.

-After checking in, proceed to the ONENESS FEST camping area and set up your camp.
-Campsites are occupied on a first-come, first-served basis.
+For campers and cabin rentals; after checking in, proceed to the camping area and set up your camp or select a bed in your assigned cabin.
+Campsites and cabins are occupied on a first-come, first-served basis.
 If you are a vendor, you will be directed to your assigned booth location when you arrive.
-NOTE: You will NOT be able to drive your camping items to the camping area.
-Your car will be parked about four football fields away from the camping area.
+NOTE: Attendees will NOT be able to drive your camping items to the camping area.
+Your car will be parked about one football field away from the camping area.
+Please make arrangements for transporting your camping equipment into the festival, i.e. cart/wagon.

 Next, go to the ONENESS FEST Information Booth to register.
 Registration involves marking your camping site on the Town Map.
 When this has been completed, you will receive your Festival Guide.
 Be sure to read through the Guide, which contains the ONENESS FEST schedule and other useful information about the venue, site facilities, and ONENESS FEST etiquette.